YoyoMai98/recipe_front_end/README.md

 ## **MVP**
 For our MVP, we wanted to create a website with maximum functionality which included:

-* Home page
-* Recipe list page
+* Display a list of recipes with images
-* User Account page
+* Account page to display user information
+* Register a new account
+* Add a new recipe
+* Search recipes by name

 ## **Extensions**

 * Allow a user to add a favourite recipe to their account and display it
 * Single Recipe page
 * Login functionality

 ## **Further Implementations**
 Further functionalities we would like to develop into this website are:

 * Create a single ingredients card
 * Have an image slider for the home page
 * Create functionality to add a new ingredient
-* Add a rating for each recipe.
+* Add a rating for each recipe
+* Search recipes by ingredients

 ## **Acknowledgments:**
-A special thank you to [BNTA team](https://techacademy.brightnetwork.co.uk/) and especially to Anna, Colin, Eoan, Ed, Phil, Richard and Zsolt, for all the advice and support during the project.
+A special thank you to [BNTA team](https://techacademy.brightnetwork.co.uk/) and especially to Anna, Colin, Ed, Eoan, Phil, Richard and Zsolt, for all the advice and support during the project.
 You've made this learning process a blast!

 ## Default ReactJs Available Scripts